Hikaru Utada

-Hikaru Utada (宇多田ヒカル, Utada Hikaru), also known mononymously as Utada, is a Japanese and American singer, songwriter, and producer.
-They (Note: Utada uses they/them and she/her pronouns.
+Hikaru Utada (宇多田ヒカル, Utada Hikaru), also known mononymously as Utada, is a Japanese-American singer, songwriter, and record producer.
+They (Note: Utada uses they/them and she/her pronouns while using English.
 This article uses they/them for consistency.) are considered to be one of the most influential and best-selling musical artists in Japan.
-They are best known by international audiences for writing and producing four theme-song contributions to Square Enix and Disney's collaborative video game series Kingdom Hearts: "Simple and Clean", "Sanctuary", "Don't Think Twice", and "Face My Fears".
+They are perhaps best known by international audiences for writing and performing four theme-songs to Square Enix and Disney's Kingdom Hearts video game series: "Simple and Clean", "Sanctuary", "Don't Think Twice", and "Face My Fears" (with Skrillex).

 Utada was born in New York City to Japanese parents, record producer Teruzane Utada and enka singer Keiko Fuji.
-They began to write music and lyrics at an early age and often traveled to Tokyo as a result of their father's job.
-After signing to Toshiba-EMI, they released their English-language debut album Precious under the name Cubic U in 1998, which was a commercial failure.
-In the following year, heavily influenced by R&B and dance-pop, Utada released their Japanese-language debut, First Love, which was an immediate success.
-Backed by the success of singles "Automatic", "Time Will Tell", and "Movin' On Without You", the album sold two million copies in its first week in Japan, topped the Oricon charts for six non-consecutive weeks and went on to sell six million more throughout the rest of 1999.
-First Love eventually became Japan's best-selling album of all time.
+They began to write songs at an early age and often traveled to Tokyo as a result of their father's job.
+Adopting the stage name Cubic U, they signed with Toshiba-EMI to release their English-language debut album, Precious (1998).
+Released the following year, their second album and Japanese-language debut, First Love (1999), leaned further into R&B and dance-pop influences; it was a commercial success, becoming Japan's best-selling album of all time.
+Its singles "Automatic", "Time Will Tell", and "Movin' On Without You" were commercially successful, while the album sold two million units in its first week in Japan, topped the Oricon chart for six non-consecutive weeks, and sold six million more units throughout the rest of 1999.